Wasserwecken/bachelorthesis/readme.md

 - Visual properties
 - Environmental influences

-All information about the surface composition and visual features is reused later by replicating them with suiting algorithms, order and techniques that are available in fragment shaders.
+The extraction process is relying completely on pattern, noise and shape recognition.
+And the retrieved information about the surface composition and visual features is reused later by replicating them with suiting algorithms, order and techniques that are available in fragment shaders.

-## Level of Detail
-TODO: Beschreiben das nicht alles bis in das letzte Detail analysiert werden muss.
-Kommt darauf an wie detailverliebt das Material werden soll.

 ## Extracting surface layers

-By looking to natural surfaces they can bee seen as a composite of multiple sub-surfaces, separated physically.

-Natural surfaces are build up from multiple real world materials, which work like layers in image editing softwares.
-Where through blending multiple layers the final image is created.
-For extracting surfaces into layers; pattern, noise and shape recognition is the key.
-While many surfaces may have a complex visual appeareance, shapes and patterns still appear on them.
-A hirachical aproach looking out for patterns and shapes is recomended because the depth of the analysis will differ by the required level of detail.
-Further a hierarchical separation ensures that created sub-materials can be reused in other materials.
-Indicators where and how surfaces can be seperated are:
+By looking to natural surfaces they can bee seen as a composite of multiple sub-surfaces.
+By separating the surfaces into different layers of sub-surfaces, these layers are later reassembled in the same manner as image editing software does this through blending them into an final image.
+Indeed there will be no final image, as every point in the final rendered surface is arbitrary, the blending will result into a final point of information.
+A hierarchical approach looking out for layers is recommended, because first the depth of the analysis will differ by the required level of detail.
+Secondly, breaking a surface into a hierarchy of multiple layers makes them more clear and patterns are more recognizable.
+Further the hierarchical approach also ensures that replicated sub-materials can be reused in other materials.

+Unfortunately there are no specific factors which will define the layers which are a material is made of.
+But there are indicators that can help:
-- natural given seperation due to manufaturing or creation *(e.g. bricks and mortar, solar panels)*
+- natural given separation due to manufacturing or creation *(e.g. bricks and mortar, solar panels)*
-- closeness to basic shapes *(pebbles, knobs, nails, tiles)*
+- similarities to shapes *(pebbles, knobs, nails, tiles)*
-- closeness to noise algorithms *(rusting metal, leather)*
+- similarities to noise *(rusting metal, leather)*

 For demonstration I took a picture of the floor from a local Pub.
 The floor is quite old and therefore has a complex apereance.
 The first seperation is made by the planks, because:
 - they break the continuity of the wood structure.